 There has been a long fought battle about salt water pools vs chlorine pools.
 The truth is one is not always better than the other.
 Both salt water and fresh water pools use chlorine to clean the pool, but the real kicker is how they get chlorine available to clean the pool.

-This is because both have their pros and cons.
+However, both types of pools have their pros and cons.
 The biggest factors include the cost and time to main the pool as well as health of the owner.
-Another big factor is your pool type - the best above ground pools use chlorine.
+Another big factor is your pool type in terms of structure and position – the best above ground pools or inground pools.

 Salt Water Pools

 Salt water pools are great alternatives to traditional chlorine pools.
 Though they really only started gaining some traction in the 80’s they are slowly becoming more popular because they have a variety of benefits.

 One thing that should be cleared up is that salt water pools are actually a type of chlorine pool.
 They just have a lot less chlorine in them.
 What a salt water chlorinator does is when it take water in, it uses a process called electrolysis to produce chlorine that helps clean the pool in addition to the salt.